ONLINE and HYBRID

-Our online MBA program focuses on developing students’ leadership and management skills – specifically those that recognize the multicultural challenges of doing business in a global economy.
+Our MBA program focuses on developing students’ leadership and management skills – specifically those that recognize the multicultural challenges of doing business in a global economy.
 Our program builds on the fundamentals of business such as accounting, finance, marketing, operations and HR management.
 Students have the opportunity to practice these skills through real-world case studies as well as through integration of their knowledge in actual work-related projects.
 Finally, our emphasis on ethical and socially responsible decision making allows students to understand what it takes to become responsible global business leaders of tomorrow.
-CALIMT’s online MBA is completely web-based, enabling a geographically and culturally diverse learning experience for students.
+CALIMT’s MBA program is offered 100% online or hybrid (mix of online and in-class), enabling a geographically and culturally diverse learning experience for students.

 Objectives & Goals